-Although we computed the four state evolutions using the same forward modeling code and with the same values of physical parameters (as described in Table 1), they show different geodynamic configurations: Evolution A has a shorter wavelength of convection, with the persistence of 4 subductions, 3 ridges and 5 upwellings, the death of one ridge and creation of two.
+Although we computed the four state evolutions using the same forward modeling code and with the same values of physical parameters (as described in Table 1), they show different geodynamic configurations: evolution A has a shorter wavelength of convection, with the persistence of four subductions, three ridges and five upwellings, the death of one ridge and the creation of two.
 Evolutions B, C and D have longer wavelengths of convection, with two major downwellings, stable throughout the evolutions.
+In evolution B, one of these downwellings has a very large negative temperature anomaly at the bottom of the domain.
+In evolution C, the remnant of a subduction merges with a larger subduction into a single downwelling.